mikatuo/defold-lsp-annotations/README.md

 1. Install the EmmyLua plugin
 2. Unzip the archive with annotations into `.defold` folder
+3. Grab annotations from the [Releases](https://github.com/mikatuo/Defold-Emmylua-Annotations/releases)
-3. Create `.vscode/settings.json` if it does not exist already and add the following lines:
+4. Create `.vscode/settings.json` if it does not exist already and add the following lines:
 ```json
 {
     "Lua.diagnostics.globals": [